Bartvds/chai-tdd-plugins/README.md

 [chaijs.com/api/assert](http://chaijs.com/api/assert)

-Including negations, extracted from `assert.d.ts` which was extracted from from chai.js v1.6.0
+Including negations and signature aliases, as extracted from `assert.d.ts` which was extracted from from chai.js v1.6.0

 ````js
 assert.fail(actual, expected, operator?)